Crataegus species, a.k.a. Mayhaw and Thornapple.

-Hawthorn has a positive inotropic effect on the heart similar to cardiac glycosides while reducing arrhythmia.
+Hawthorn has a positive inotropic effect on the heart similar to cardiac glycosides while it reduces arrhythmia.
 This translates into a safe herb to use to prevent palpitations due to stress.

 Hypertension is a common malady in modern life.
 High blood pressure or low blood pressure are dangerous symptoms that often lead to life threatening conditions.
-Hawthorn is a smart addition to a change in lifestyle that reduces such danger.
+Hawthorn is a smart addition to a change in lifestyle to reduce such danger.
 Hawthorn has the ability as a tonic to lower high blood pressure or raise low blood pressure as the body requires.

 Since hawthorn works so well on the circulatory system, it should be no surprise that it also tones capillaries in other parts of the body.
 Bloodshot eyes, glaucoma, varicose veins and hemorrhoids are all soothed by including hawthorn in the treatment plan.

 Hawthorn is still under the researcher’s microscope.
 It’s currently being studied for its success in treating leukemia.
 The rutins in hawthorn have been shown to eliminate leukemia cells in laboratory tests.
 It is also being studied for its effect on controlling lupus.

 Hawthorn is fairly simple to process.
 100 proof alcohol is ideal as a base.
 Most tinctures on the market are made from dried plant but fresh can be used just as easily.
 If fresh berries are used in the tincture, the end product will be thick and have an oily texture.
 Hawthorn has both tannins and alkaloids, so when processing hawthorn as a tincture 5-10 percent glycerine should be added to to the alcohol mixture to prevent the alkaloids from precipitating.
 Process the leaf and flower separately from the berry and mix when the batches are done since the leaf and flower tincture will be finished long before the berry is properly extracted.